 While technology enables us to continue to operate at the same level of efficiency as we did before the pandemic, it doesn’t entirely replace all aspects of office life.

 For instance, John observed that “humans still crave social interaction.
 [Remote work] can’t replace a lot of serendipitous conversation, it doesn’t replace the water cooler.”
 And he’s right.

 PwC’s survey on the future of work found that what employees want is all over the map.

 They found that “Almost a fifth (19%) of all employees would like to be fully remote today, even if COVID-19 were no longer a concern.
 An almost equal number (22%) would like to be mostly in the office (<=1 day remote per week), and others prefer a hybrid work setup, with some days in the office and others remote.”

-At a certain point, the next phase of digital transformation will mean having a systems integration that will allow work experience to be no different if you’re in office versus working halfway across the globe.
+At a certain point, the next phase of digital transformation will mean having a systems integration that will allow the work experience to be no different if you’re in an office versus working halfway across the globe.